 While the threat of credit rating downgrades hangs over Europe, a few big emerging market economies are on the upswing.

 Indonesia provides arguably the starkest contrast.
 Fitch's upgrade of Indonesia's sovereign rating on December 15 restored it to investment grade status for the first time in 14 years.
-Back in 1997, when the Asian financial crisis exploded, the International Monetary Fund had to step in with a three-year loan worth $10.1 billion (6.4 billion pounds) at the time.
+Back in 1997, when the Asian financial crisis exploded, the International Monetary Fund had to step in with a three-year loan worth $10.1 billion at the time.